Are You Overwhelmed By Parental Stress?

 My child is the one with the problem, not me.

-If your child is acting out, parental counseling can provide you with useful skills that improve your child’s behavior, and therefore, allow you to experience increased empowerment and joy.
+If your child is acting out, parental counseling can provide you with useful skills that work with your child’s behavior, and therefore, allow you to experience increased empowerment and joy.

 You Deserve Support